 Author.
 Speaker.
 Consultant.

-An award-winning author and internationally recognized long-distance horseback adventurer, Lisa’s motivational presentations remind listeners of two radical truths—the world is safe, keeping the farm in the family is within your control, and city and country people are the same, they just occupy more or less land.
+An award-winning author and internationally recognized long-distance horseback adventurer, Lisa’s motivational presentations remind listeners of three radical truths—the world is safe, keeping the farm in the family is within your control, and city and country people are the same, they just occupy more or less land.

 As co-founder of Ortho-Flex Saddle Company, Lisa teaches equestrians how to prevent horses’ suffering through humane saddling—an understanding of horse and saddle anatomy.
 Her commitment to rural America involves helping farmers and ranchers stay on the land through grant-funded diversification and expansion plans.

 Lisa lives with her husband, Robert Stewart, editor emeritus of New Letters magazine at the University of Missouri-Kansas City, in Prairie Village, Kansas.
 She consults with farmers and agribusinesses around the United States.